strauberly/the-daily/README.md

 ---

+-3 Mar 2022-

+Well after recovering from birthday festivities... ^_^;

+Completed lectures on CSS grid and completed example challenge.
+Going to try to complete some challenges in addition to.

+Created user routes, went over mounting multiple routers, and refactored project for further seperation of controllers, routers, server file, and npm script in javascript fullstack course.
+Changes uploaded to git.

+---

 -28 Feb 2022-

 More work to Chores section layout and all updates uploaded to FarmHand repository.
 New classes and Packages put into place.